mflowgen/mflowgen/docs/ug-stash.rst

-Stashing Pre-Built Steps for Sharing
+Stashing Pre-Built Nodes for Sharing
 ==========================================================================

-mflowgen supports stashing to help you share pre-built steps between people working on the same graph.
+mflowgen supports stashing to help you share pre-built nodes between people working on the same graph.

-For example, here is a "make status" printout for the GcdUnit design with most steps already built:
+For example, here is a "make status" printout for the GcdUnit design with most nodes already built:

 .. image:: _static/images/stash-demo-0.jpg
   :width: 300px